xvik/gradle-pom-plugin/README.md

 to use these dependencies in test, you'll have to add them *again* in test scope.

 The only application for `compileOnly` scope is compile-time libraries, like nullability annotations.
-This *is not* provided scope.
+This *is not* a provided scope.

 Plugin does not do anything with `compileOnly`: these dependencies will not be present in the resulted pom.

 ###### Make other scopes as provided

-If you already have some other scope and want to identify this dependencies in pom as provided then:
+If you already have some other scope and want to identify its dependencies in pom as provided then:

 ```groovy
 configurations.provided.extendsFrom configurations.apt